cabarius/ToyBox/ToyBox/README.txt

 Ver 1.3.15
     Bag of Tricks > Allow Shift Click To Transfer Entire Stack - Holding down shift lets you transfer whole stacks of items to the vendor and other similar things
-    (Vek17) Added Turn Based Combat Delay slider to Bag of Tricks > Quality of Life Ver 1.3.14
+    Moved Game Time Scale Slider into Quality of Life (Vek17) Added Turn Based Combat Delay slider to Bag of Tricks > Quality of Life Ver 1.3.14
     Party Editor > Adding characters to the party